JorgeFerrer/liferay-docs/develop/tutorials/articles/01-introduction-to-liferay-development/01-fundamentals.markdown

 5. **Developing a custom theme** that adapts the look and feel of the platform to the visual needs of your project.

+TODO: I think we are missing an explanation of Portlets and/or Web Applications at Liferay here.
+We can explain how portlets can be used when frontend integration is desired (which is a very common use case for Liferay since it started as a Portal Platform).
+Also, Liferay can be used as a headless platform and standalone web applications can be built with any frontend technology leveraging Liferay's services.

+## Developer tools and frameworks

+TODO: (Intro missing)

+TODO: It talks about MVCPortlet without even introducing what a portlet is.
 Liferay provides a convenient and easy-to-use framework called `MVCPortlet` to make writing portlets easy, but developers are free to use any other framework, such as Spring MVC, to create portlets.